HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 ### How We Split the Work

-- **Harshith**: Harshith: Led anomaly detection research, implemented the statistical detector, and handled performance + configuration across the system.
+- **Harshith**: Led anomaly detection research, implemented the statistical detector, and handled performance + configuration across the system.
 - **Aryaman**: Led user-facing components, developing the dashboard UI/UX, backend API, and all visualization modules.
 - **Dirgha**: Led data engineering components, creating the ETL workflow, Spark infrastructure, and the clustering anomaly detection model.
--

 ### Design Decisions We Made

 1. **Why Parquet instead of keeping TSV?**
    - 10x smaller files
    - Only read columns we need (faster)
    - Built-in schema validation
+   - Partitioned by month for efficient queries

 2. **Why partition by month?**
    - Most queries filter by month
    - Can add new months without reprocessing old ones
    - Parallel writes are faster
+   - Efficient for dashboard filtering

 3. **Why three detectors?**
    - Each catches different anomaly types